MoiColl/Tree_of_life_2020/Hand in 2/README.md

 2.2.
 Is the level of selective constraint (dN/dS) homogeneous in the Medicago phylogeny?
 Compare the average dN/dS estimated above with the dN/dS you can estimate in sub groups of the tree.
 Use the known transitions in symbiotic specificity / mating system evolution in the Medicago genus (see figure below) to investigate whether the selective constraint has changed in specific groups of the Medicago phylogeny.

-Hint: use MEGA to define subgroups in the datasets with each subgroup containing the sequences from the clade you want to examine for  and compute a mean within those subgroups.
+Hint: use MEGA to define subgroups in the datasets with each subgroup containing the sequences from the clade you want to examine for dN/dS and compute a mean dN/dS within those subgroups.

 ### 2. Solve Chapter 9 exercises from Nielsen and Slatkin book